mehulagg/gitlab/doc/user/application_security/dast/index.md

 #### Template options

+Running a DAST scan requires a URL.
 There are two ways to define the URL to be scanned by DAST:

 1. Set the `DAST_WEBSITE` [variable](../../../ci/yaml/README.md#variables).